LEGO/kong-aws-request-signing/Readme.md

 </details>

 ## About the code and differences from [Kong Lambda Plugin](https://github.com/Kong/kong/blob/master/kong/plugins/aws-lambda)
 Some of the code was reused from [Kong Lambda Plugin](https://github.com/Kong/kong/blob/master/kong/plugins/aws-lambda) specifically the [SIGV4 creation](https://github.com/Kong/kong/blob/master/kong/plugins/aws-lambda/v4.lua) code and some parts for [getting the temporary credentials from AWS STS](https://github.com/Kong/kong/blob/master/kong/plugins/aws-lambda/iam-sts-credentials.lua).
-There are some considerable differences that I will outline below:
+There are some considerable differences that will be outlined below:

 1. Unlike Kong-Lambda This plugin does not perform the Lambda invocation.
 But only signs the request coming from the consumer which Kong then forwards to the upstream that it is configured in the service that the plugin is bound to.
 2. The plugin works only with temporary credentials that are fetched from https://sts.amazonaws.com using [AssumeRoleWithWebIdentity](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRoleWithWebIdentity.html#API_AssumeRoleWithWebIdentity_RequestParameters), this requires some configuration in AWS.